api-platform/docs/core/jwt.md

 ![API Endpoint to retrieve JWT Token from SwaggerUI](images/jwt-token-swagger-ui.png)

-To do it, we need to create a decorator:
+To do it, we need to create a decorator for PHP 8:

 ```php
 <?php